Clementine951/ALGOSUP_MOONSHOT/Documents/Functional.md

 # Security

+- **Authentication and Authorisation**: To ensure that only authorised users can access the data and perform specific actions, the application should have a robust authentication and authorization mechanism.
+This could include multi-factor authentication, password policies, and role-based access control.

+- **Encryption**: Encryption[^encryption] can be used to protect data both at rest and in transit.
+Data at rest should be encrypted on the server and any backups or archives, and data in transit should be encrypted using SSL[^ssl]/TLS[^tsl].

+- **Data Backup and Disaster Recovery**: Regular backups of the data should be taken to ensure that in the event of a disaster or data loss, the data can be restored.
+The backups should be encrypted and stored in a secure location that is separate from the production environment.

+- **Logging and Monitoring**: The application should have robust logging and monitoring capabilities to detect and respond to any suspicious or malicious activities.
+This can include logging all user actions and system events, and monitoring system resources and network traffic.

+- **Vulnerability Scanning and Penetration Testing**: Regular vulnerability scanning and penetration testing can be performed to identify and remediate any security vulnerabilities in the application.

+- **Regular Security Audits**: Regular security audits can be performed by an independent third party to ensure that the application is compliant with all relevant security standards and best practices.

 # Footnotes

 [^algosup]: ALGOSUP is a computer science school based in Vierzon.
 And also a stakeholder in this project.